-- + The two-dimensional quadrature for the gradients are reduced to a one-dimensional integration. - + The calculation takes place only in the spatial domain and avoids the truncation error of spherical harmonic synthesis. - + The surface elements have all the same shape, size and area for each mascon. - The surface elements don't cover the complete surface even in a global analysis. - The model is singular for the potential and the gradient at the location of the centre of the spherical cap. - 20 A straightforward implementation of the formulas (19) leads also to an undefined expression when the calculation point is identical to the centre of the spherical cap.
-One finds then t=1 and $\theta=0$ and in consequence l'=0/0.
-A solution might be given in the unavailable interoffice memorandum.
+- + The two-dimensional quadrature for the gradients are reduced to a one-dimensional integration. - + The calculation takes place only in the spatial domain and avoids the truncation error of spherical harmonic synthesis. - + The surface elements have all the same shape, size and area for each mascon. - The surface elements do not cover the complete surface, even in a global analysis. - The model is singular for the potential and the gradient at the location of the centre of the spherical cap. - A straightforward implementation of the formulas Eq.
+(19) also leads to an undefined expression when the calculation point is identical to the centre of the spherical cap.
+One finds then that t = 1 and $\theta = 0$, and in consequence l' = 0/0.
+A solution might be given in the unavailable inter-office memorandum.